nodejs/node-addon-api/doc/function.md

 addon.fn();
 ```

-The `Function` class allows to call a JavaScript function object from a native
+With the `Function` class it is possible to call a JavaScript function object
-add-on with two different methods: `Call` and `MackeCallback`.
+from a native add-on with two different methods: `Call` and `MakeCallback`.
-The API of these two methods are very similar, but they are used in different context.
+The API of these two methods is very similar, but they are used in different
-`MakeCallback` method is used to call from native code back into JavaScript after
+context.
+The `MakeCallback` method is used to call from native code back into
-returning from an [asynchronous operation](async_operations.md) and in general in
+JavaScript after returning from an [asynchronous operation](async_operations.md)
-situations which don't have an existing JavaScript function on the stack.
+and in general in situations which don't have an existing JavaScript function on
-`Call` method is used when there is already a JavaScript function on the stack
+the stack.
+The `Call` method is used when there is already a JavaScript function
-(for example when running a native method called from JavaScript).
+on the stack (for example when running a native method called from JavaScript).

 ## Methods